 - Once kneaded, the dough will be soft and smooth and should not be sticky.
 If needed, add more flour or water (1 Tablespoon at a time) to reach your desired dough consistency.

 - Make sure the bagels pass the float test.
 During the boiling step, the bagels should float.
+This indicates that the dough has risen enough.
 If they don't, cover the unboiled bagels and let them rise for 10 more minutes, then try again.

 - Make your bagels more or less crusty to suit your taste by boiling them for a shorter or longer amount of time.
 Boiling for less time will create a less chewy crust.
 Boiling for longer will create a chewier crust.